JacpFX/JacpFX/_includes/main-documentation.md

 - localeID (optional): The default locale, if not set the system default will be used.

 ## <a name=components></a>Components ##
 While perspectives helping you to structure you application, components are more like "micro" applications or portlets.
-You can simply create master-detail views and reuse both parts (components) in different contextes.
+You can simply create master-detail views and reuse both Components in different Perspectives.
 Basically JacpFX components are distinguished in UI- and NonUI-Components;
 UI-Components contain your complex UI (e.g Form) and Controls like "TextField" or "Button".
-NonUI-Components are ment to be services for long running tasks.
-All components in common is, that they have a “handle” method that is <b>running outside the FX application thread</b>, so the execution of this method will not block the rest of your UI.
+NonUI-Components are ment to be services for long running tasks or a connector to an external system.
+All Components in common is, that they have a “handle” method that is <b>running outside the FX application thread</b>, so the execution of this method will not block the rest of your UI.

 ### UI-Components ###
 UI-Components must implement the "FXComponent" interface, and act as controller class which returns a view either in plain JavaFX or FXML.